Cmoen11/BuffBot/README.md

 <br>
 ## Rules for pullrequests
 * All code should be documentented
-* New features shall always be included in unit-testing.
 * New features should be explained in detail in the wiki-page

 <br>